lossless/draft360/README.md

 # draft360
-A 360 WebVR storyboarding tool from Team 009 at MIT Reality Hack 2020.
+A 360 WebXR storyboarding tool from Team 009 at MIT Reality Hack 2020.